 It seems reasonable to expect that certain Minoan refugees began to seek refuge with their old business partners.
 Right around the time that the Minoan culture came to an end, Egyptian records begin to make mention of the Philistines in their realm, and the distinct Philistine identity may very well have come about when waves of late-Minoan refugees overwhelmed native Canaanite tribes.

 🔼Etymology of the name Caphtor

-The name Caphtor is most likely a loan word to indicate the Cretans.
+The name Caphtor is most likely a loan word from the Minoan language to indicate Minoan Cretans.
 Consequentially, this word, כפתור (kaptor), came to indicate the capital on top of a pillar, named after Crete as the place from which they were first imported (Amos 9:1) or knob of bulb as seen on the Menorah in the tabernacle (Exodus 25:33 and on).

 The verb כפר (kapar) describes the formation of any sort of protective perimeter around any sort of vulnerable interior.

 Noun כפר (koper) describes the price of a human life, i.e. the purchasing price and maintenance costs of keeping a person out of slavery.
 This is not simply a single sum of money but rather an economic protective layer of all sorts of hedges and investments.
 The noun כפרים (kippurim) is in fact a plural of the previous and denotes a massive free-buying and free-keeping of many people at once.